0xSatellites/satellites/README.md

 :tada: Satellites - Launch a DEX Marketplace of NFT

-:earth_americas: The satellite uses the 0x protocol and the original extension contract.
+:earth_americas: The Satellites use the [0x protocol](https://0x.org/) and the [Original Extension Contracts](https://medium.com/blockbase/development-of-new-0x-extensions-passer-and-distributor-contract-4b169ad8c607).

 :mega: The Satellites team uses [IssueHunt](https://issuehunt.io/) for a sustainable open-source ecosystem.